How to make money working from home

 You can choose the people to work within your business

-When you’re employed, you may not have a say as to who your colleagues are, but when you own your business, you can choose your team and surround yourself with like-minded individuals that not only get you but your business too.
+When you’re employed, you may not have a say who your colleagues are, but when you own your business, you can choose your team and surround yourself with like-minded individuals that not only get you but your business too.

 You can give something back to the community